 A skilled and professional percussionist and educator, Xavier received his degrees from the University of Michigan School of Music, Theater & Dance in Ann Arbor, MI.
 He’s been passionate about education from the start and worked in several cities such as Ann Arbor, MI, Toledo, OH, and Alexandra, VA, among others.
 He’s worked with several schools as a private teacher, and as a Band and Drumline Director.

 An accomplished musician, Xavier has performed nationally and internationally in a variety of ensembles.
 He’s appeared in PBS television broadcasts with the Sphinx Symphony, the unique all Black and Latino orchestra comprised of top professionals from around the country.
 Additionally, Rhyta Musik, an Eastern European brass band focused on educating and inspiring communities, has appeared on stages at ‘Ann Arbor Arts Festival,’ ‘Arts Beats, and Eats,’ and the international conference on diversity in the arts, ‘SphinxCon’.
 Xavier also co-founded the contemporary percussion group, Identity Cubed, a dynamic percussion group whose focus is to expose new and exciting works that transcend the standard percussion ensemble.

-Xavier resides in Manistee County with his fiancé and her dog.
-In addition to the arts, Xavier is passionate about coffee, exercising, loves to cook, and enjoys travel.
+Xavier resides in Manistee County with his wife and her dog.
+In addition to the arts, Xavier is passionate about coffee, exercising, food, and enjoys travel.